Ellie Goulding Shows Skin In A Cut-Out Bikini In Sultry New Photo

 Ellie’s been pretty open about how she gets her body in such great shape in the past, revealing that yoga is one of her go-to workouts to stay so toned.

-She told The Cut that she’s a big fan of the online yoga school YogaGlo which makes it easier for her to take part in classes because she’s always travelling due to her busy job.
+She told The Cut that she’s a big fan of the online yoga school YogaGlo, which makes it easier for her to take part in classes because she’s always traveling due to her busy job.

 “Your heart rate is up within a couple of minutes.
 Once your heart rate is up, it’s natural to be in the zone,” Goulding shared of the exercise routine while speaking last year.